 The numbers shown are based on the total land area of each country, including both land and water areas within the international boundaries.
-The world’s ten biggest countries by size are ranked based on information from the CIA World Factbook.
+The world’s ten biggest countries by size are ranked based on the information sourced from the CIA World Factbook.

 Russia is the largest country in the world by a wide margin, covering 6,601,668 square miles.
 Russia stretches across Europe and Asia, spanning nine time zones and covering about an eighth of the inhabited land area on Earth.

-Canada is the second largest country with an area of 3,855,102 square miles.
+Canada is the second-largest country with an area of 3,855,102 square miles.
 It covers the northern part of the Western Hemisphere.

 The United States and China are next on the list, so close in size, that their positions are sometimes reversed, depending on the inclusion of particular territories and water areas.

 Brazil is just behind China and USA in the largest country list.
 It has an area of 8,514,877 square miles.